-DMME (Department of Mines, Minerals and Energy), 2020, Annual production reports submitted by mine operators, Division of Mineral Mining.
+Virginia Department of Energy, 2021, Annual production reports submitted by mine operators, Division of Mineral Mining.

 Johnson, S. S., 1967, Virginia’s contribution to the kyanite – mullite industry: Virginia Division of Mineral Resources, Virginia Minerals, v.
 13, n.
 1, p.
 1-7.

 Jonas, A. I., and Watkins, J. H., 1932, Kyanite in Virginia, (Including) Geology of the kyanite belt of Virginia: Virginia Division of Mineral Resources Bulletin 38, 52 p.

 Lassetter, W.L., 2022, Kyanite, Andalusite, and Sillimanite, Industrial Minerals 2021 Review: Mining Engineering, Vol 74, no. 7, p.
 58-61.